 This is a book about the birth of a musical Gharana.
 The journey of the people who founded it.
 And people who became a part of its lineage.
 Gharana was called Jaipur Gharana, though all the people behind it lived and nurtured it primarily in various parts of Maharashtra.
 It was founded by Alladiya Khan who traces back his lineage to Haridas, whose famous disciple was Tansen, one of the nine jewels of Akbar.
 He also had a history of having his origins in a Brahmin family that somewhere down the line got converted into a Muslim family.
 But still follows certain Brahmin rituals like wearing the sacred thread.

 To him and his family, religion was incidental.
 His main religion remained in music.
 And it is to music that he dedicated all his life.
 He used to sing in the courts of kings of princely states of India before India became independent.

 The author of the book is a student of Dhondutai, a leading vocalist of the Gharana.
-And a student of Alladiya Khan and Kesarbai Kerkar, who was one of the most famous singers from the Gharana.
-The book traces the journey of the two protagonists i.e. the author and her teacher Dhondutai, through their 25-year long musical association.
+Student of Alladiya Khan and Kesarbai Kerkar, who was one of the most famous singers from the Gharana.
+The book traces the journey of the two protagonists i.e. the author and her teacher Dhondutai, through their 25-year-long musical association.
 It takes you back and forth in time.
-And the stories are revealed through the dialogues between the teacher and the student.
+The stories are revealed through the dialogues between the teacher and the student.
 It traces the lives and times of famous musicians.
-Their passion for music, their willingness to give up anything for music and their eccentricities.
+Their passion for music, their willingness to give up anything for music, and their eccentricities.

 Buy this book – The Music Room by Namita Devidayal at Amazon India.